NethServer/nethsecurity-docs/controller.rst

 The controller works by creating a secure connection between the central server and the units.
 Each firewall registers with the server using a client called ns-plug.
-Once registered, the server generates a VPN configuration that is sent back to the firewall This allows for secure communication between the controller and the unit.
+Once registered, the server generates a VPN configuration that is sent back to the firewall The VPN enables secure communication between the controller and the unit.

 Key features: